Skyfear | Frequently Asked Questions

 Combat combines third person shooter and action-sport-like movement into what feels like a snowball fight.
 It’s fast and responsive — you can slither around on the ground, jump into the air, fly like a bat, and roll like a fighter jet.
 Spray fire like a flamethrower or shoot rapid fire projectiles.
 Use special abilities to spice up a fight, and use perks to add physical advantages to your playstyle.

 Skyfear hosts battles of up to 6 players.
 The idea was to have small, up close and personal battles.
 It’s like a snowball fight.
-It’s fast, but you have enough room to observe your opponents and make decisions, really get your head into it.

 Yes, there is a single player side that features offline bot battles.
 Extensive work has been put into making the AI challenging, fun, and replayable.